Last updated September 12th, 2021.

 Real estate taxes in South Korea today compared to a planned rate hike in 2019.

-Korea does have plans to eventually raise property taxes later in 2019.
-The rate hike will only impact the luxury market though.
+Korea did increase its property taxes in 2019.
+The rate hike only truly impacts the luxury home market though.

 Skip the Next Western Recession

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 - Buying a Condo in Dubai: The Ultimate Guide - September 8, 2021

 - Top 5 Safest Currencies in Asia: Hold These in a Crisis - August 30, 2021

 - Buying a Condo in Pattaya: The Ultimate Guide - August 19, 2021

 - How to Invest in Cambodia: Asia’s Top Frontier Market - August 3, 2021

 - Buying a Condo in Penang: The Ultimate Guide - July 26, 2021

 - Buying a Condo in Phuket: The Ultimate Guide - June 26, 2021